-- SDXC Logo is a trademark of SD-3C, LLC. - Microsoft, Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, Windows 8, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - YouTube and the YouTube logo are trademarks or registered trademarks of Google Inc. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - Eye-Fi and the Eye-Fi logo are trademarks of Eye-Fi, Inc. - FlashAir and the FlashAir logo are trademarks of TOSHIBA CORPORATION. - EXILIM is a registered trademark of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.
+- · SDXC Logo is a trademark of SD-3C, LLC. - Microsoft, Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - YouTube and the YouTube logo are trademarks or registered trademarks of Google Inc. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - Eye-Fi and the Eye-Fi logo are trademarks of Eye-Fi, Inc. - FlashAir and the FlashAir logo are trademarks of TOSHIBA CORPORATION. - EXILIM, Photo Transport, and YouTube Uploader for CASIO are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.